Lumintorious/Scala-3-Macros-Deep-Dive/AnnotationMap.md

 # Annotation map example using Scala3 Macros

 ## Intention
 We want to design a typeclass that is synthesized automatically at compile-time and gives us runtime access to a class' annotations.
+Why?
+Because it seemed like a nice use case for macros and because there are dozens of questions out there on how to get a type's annotation easily in Scala

 ### Example of desired functionality:
 ```scala